kstenerud/concise-encoding/cbe-specification.md

 Document Version Specifier
 --------------------------

-The version specifier is composed of the octet `0x81`, followed by a version number (an [unsigned LEB128](https://en.wikipedia.org/wiki/LEB128) representing which version of this specification the document adheres to).
+The version specifier is composed of the byte [`81`], followed by an [unsigned LEB128](https://en.wikipedia.org/wiki/LEB128) encoded version number representing which version of this specification the document adheres to.

 **Example**: